 If I recall, the Sierra replacements were dreadful to drive, the positioning of the technical gear left them with the oddest centre of gravity, which in turn made them act like a tractor pulling a herd of cattle once you got above 30mph!’

 Chris Livingstone: ‘Didn’t Manchester have a similar version?
-I remember having to stand on the still and pull the mast down for the last few inches so that it could be driven.
+I remember having to stand on the sill and pull the mast down for the last few inches so that it could be driven.
 Also, the mast on the top of Piccadilly plaza had to be rotated from the studio in order to pick up the signal.
 There were “black spots” too where a signal just couldn’t get through’

 Andrew Thorman: ‘I think the car was eventually written off by a newsroom hack on the M5 having been “lent” him to get home.’